runozo/devielone-copy/README.md

 # devielone-copy

-Copies a list of files listed in a csv file, from a source directory to a destination directory.
+Copies a list of files read from a csv-like file, from a source directory to a destination directory.

 ## Usage